forlilab/autopath/examples/mdprep_and_eq/README.md

 # Workflow Summary

-Below is a high level description of the whole pipeline.
+Below is a high-level description of the whole pipeline.
 By default Autopath will generate a log file at `{sys_name}/autopath.log` that captures key output information about what's happening and, hopefully, can help you troubleshoot potential problems.
 Also, its a record of what you did, in case you come back later of forgot eveything.

 ## PDB fixing
 This step is optional and may include: